-To make your life easier, we made this guide, where we show the exact underseat luggage size restrictions for 17 different airlines.
-Note, that these restrictions might change, which is why we’ve also linked out to their official websites.
+To make your life easier, we made this guide where you can find the exact underseat luggage size restrictions for 20 popular airlines.
+Note that these restrictions might change, which is why we’ve also linked out to their official websites.
 Make sure to double-check the restrictions before you start packing.

 What Is Underseat Luggage?

 Generally, you can use small, wheeled suitcases, small backpacks, tote bags, handbags, duffle bags, messenger bags, laptop bags, camera bags, briefcases, and other similar items.
-Usually, underseat luggage isn’t as heavily restricted and weighed compared to carry-ons.
-Most of the time, the airline staff will just quickly glance over your underseat item to check if it isn’t too large, and let you pass through.
+Usually, underseat luggage isn’t as heavily restricted as carry-ons.
+Most of the time, the security will quickly glance over your underseat item to make sure it isn’t too large and let you pass through.
 The only rule is that it has to fit under the front seat.
 That’s because, in case of an emergency, all aisles have to be clear of any obstacles/luggage.

 What’s the Difference Between a Personal Item and Underseat Luggage?

 There isn’t any difference between the two.
 When airlines refer to personal items (or personal articles, if in Europe,) underseat luggage is included in that statement.
-The only difference is that when someone says “underseat luggage”, they’re usually talking about bags/suitcases specifically designed for this purpose.
-“Personal item” is a slightly different term, because a personal item could also be a camera, a laptop, an assistive device, an umbrella, a child seat, a pet carrier, or something similar.
+The only difference is that when someone says “underseat luggage,” they’re usually talking about bags and suitcases specifically designed for this purpose.
+“Personal item” is a slightly different term because a personal item could also be a camera, a laptop, an assistive device, an umbrella, a child seat, a pet carrier, or something similar.

-Below, we’ll cover the underseat luggage/personal item size restrictions for the 17 most popular airlines in North America and the rest of the world.
+Below, we’ll cover the underseat luggage/personal item size restrictions for the 20 most popular airlines in North America and the rest of the world.
 Unless you’re flying to remote destinations, we recommend searching for the specific airline you will be using.

 1. American Airlines